Portia Lilly De Luen died after being caught in a rip at Karekare Beach

 Portia Lilly De Luen, who leaves behind a twin sister, has been identified as the teen who died at Karekare Beach, west of the city, on Tuesday.

-She had been at the beach with three other teenage girls when they became caught in a rip just after midday.
+She had been at the beach with three other teenage girls when they were caught in a rip just after midday.

 Police said the other three girls made it to shore and did not require any treatment.